Segre class

 In mathematics, the Segre class is a characteristic class used in the study of cones, a generalization of vector bundles.
 For vector bundles the total Segre class is inverse to the total Chern class, and thus provides equivalent information; the advantage of the Segre class is that it generalizes to more general cones, while the Chern class does not.

-The Segre class was introduced in the non-singular case by Segre (1953)..
+The Segre class was introduced in the non-singular case by Beniamino Segre (1953).

 In the modern treatment of intersection theory in algebraic geometry, as developed e.g. in the definitive book of Fulton (1998), Segre classes play a fundamental role.